Meditation for Empaths

 Experiment With Many Styles

-You may find you end up with a practice that combine a few styles.
+You may find you end up with a practice that combines a few styles.
 In my own practice I use many different ones depending on my mood and what I need.

 There is no Perfect Amount of Time